 It’s important to know that your friends and family still love and care for you.
 Even if you haven’t talked to them in a while, reach out to them; you will be pleasantly surprised at how excited they are to have you back fully in their lives.

-A strong support system can help anyone healing from a bad relationship with a narcissistic partner.
+A strong support system can help anyone healing from a narcissistic partner.
 Building up a network of loved ones can draw a clear distinction between healthy relationships and bad relationships.
 This support system could include building new relationships or rekindling old ones.

 An unfortunate part of narcissism is that a lot of people around you may think your spouse is wonderful.
 They may be surprised that the marriage is struggling and that they have these issues.
 A team of people, including a well-trained therapist, your family and your close friends, will assist in breaking the cycle.
 Get them on your side and help them help you through the process, whether that’s emotionally, financially, or in any way they can.